Kennebunk-area school board apologizes to former teacher for mishandling racial incidents

 “Just as importantly, this sets a clear and public marker of the RSU 21 School Board’s commitment to taking the hard, but necessary, steps to ensure that students and teachers of color have a safe and respectful learning environment.
 When instances of bias occur, the board’s and administration’s response will not be to blame the victim, but rather to address the incident of bias and to educate.”

 School board Chairwoman Kendra Connor did not respond Tuesday afternoon to a phone call and email seeking comment.
-The district includes the towns of Arundel, Kennebunk and Kennebunkport.
+The district covers Arundel, Kennebunk and Kennebunkport.

 The board’s letter this week follows an independent investigation into how Slack’s case was handled by the district, including her original concerns about racially motivated incidents.
 These included a 2017 event in her classroom when students videotaped her being confronted with a Confederate flag, and how the district responded when she reported them.